What is Forest School?

 Views children and youth as competent and capable learners.

-Supports children and youth with supportive and knowledgeable educators to identify, co-manage, and navigate risk.
-Opportunities to experience risk are seen as an integral part of learning and healthy development.
+Supports children and youth with knowledgeable educators who help them identify, co-manage, and navigate risk; opportunities to experience risk are seen as an integral part of learning and healthy development.

-Requires qualified Forest and Nature School practitioners who are rooted in and committed to FNS pedagogical theory and practical skills.
+Requires qualified Forest and Nature School practitioners who are committed to FNS pedagogical theory and practical skills.

 Uses loose, natural materials to support open-ended experiences.

-The process of learning is as valued as the outcome.
+Values the learning process as much as the outcome.

-Requires that educators utilize emergent, experiential, inquiry-based, play-based, and place-based learning approaches.
+Requires the use of emergent, experiential, inquiry-based, play-based, and place-based learning approaches.

 What Happens at Forest School?

 The happenings at forest school vary from season to season, day to day, and hour to hour!
-Activities also vary depending on the age of the children, community landscape, what the weather did the morning before class, how long the children have been together as a group, provocations set up by the forest school teachers, and most importantly, where the interests of the children lead the morning.
-You may see children collecting rocks, building dens, working with clay harvested from a creek bed, weaving with tree branches, balancing on logs, writing their names in mud (or snow), and painting stumps.
-Playful learning in a forest school environment means that all domains of the MN Early Childhood Indicators of Progress are met daily.
+Experiences are shaped by the children’s ages, the natural landscape, recent weather, how long the group has been learning together, teacher-designed provocations, and most importantly, where the interests of the children lead the morning.
+On any given day, you might see children collecting rocks, building dens, working with clay from a creek bed, weaving branches, balancing on logs, writing their names in mud or snow, or painting tree stumps.
+Playful learning in a forest school environment means that all domains of the Minnesota Early Childhood Indicators of Progress are supported each day.

 A sample daily routine: